jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

 The GoF’s Interpreter Class Design is the following:
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e2/Diagram_UML_klasy_Interpreter.svg/1280px-Diagram_UML_klasy_Interpreter.svg.png" alt="Gang of Four Interpreter Class Diagram Template" title="Image Source: https://commons.wikimedia.org/wiki/File:Diagram_UML_klasy_Interpreter.svg" width = "50%" align="right" style="padding-right: 35px;">

 Their design is more of a template for Interpreter rather than a complete design.
-Compare this design to the [Composite Design Pattern](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html), and you’ll notice that it is structurally identical, but with the addition of __Context__. __Context__ allows us to inject additional information.
-In the [Specification Smart Playlist Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html), the _Track_ was the injected __Context__.
+Compare this design to the [Composite Design Pattern](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html), and you’ll notice that it is structurally identical, but with the addition of `Context`. `Context` allows us to inject additional information.
+In the [Specification Smart Playlist Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html), the _Track_ was the injected `Context`.
 Different tracks with different attribute values would result in different specification matching results.

-The GoF’s AbstractExpression, __TerminalExpression__ and __NonterminalExpression__ elements in the diagram suggests only one type of each.
+The GoF’s `AbstractExpression`, `TerminalExpression` and `NonterminalExpression` elements in the diagram suggests only one type of each.
 In practice, there will be many interfaces and classes of each type.
 There will be more domain specific relationships among these elements.

 The GoF’s diagram is missing much of the richness and elegance of the pattern.
 They hinted at the richness and elegance in their Regular Expression Interpreter example, but they didn’t follow through.